HliasOuzounis/Ai-Guess-the-elo/README.md

 We should keep in mind that guessing a player's rating off of a single game is not a very good metric since players can have good or bad games.

 Additionally, a player can't show his full level if their opponent plays badly and hands him the win.
-That means a player's elo prediction is indirectly  affevted by his opponent. (though the models judge a player on his moves alone, the positions that arise, which are determined by both players are also taken into account.)
+That means a player's elo prediction is indirectly  affected by his opponent. (though the models judge a player solely on his moves, the positions that arise, which are determined by both players are also taken into account)

 Also, those ratings depend a lot on the stockfish evaluation of each game which isn't totally consistent even when analyzing the same game.
 This variance is not very big though.